-And only do it if it’s absolutely necessary (like one of the 15 reasons discussed here).
+And only do it if it’s necessary (like one of the 15 reasons discussed here).

 8. Reward Yourself

-Letting a Client go can be a monumental ‘mental drain.’
+Letting a client go can be hard on you ‘mentally.’

 Even causing you:

-So go on (if you have done the deed) reward yourself with:
+So go on (if you have let go a client) reward yourself with:

 Over to You…

-Do you agree or disagree with How to Walk Away from a Client: A Short Guide?
-Or is there something missing or you would like to add??
+Do you agree with How to Walk Away from a Client: A Short Guide?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.